Illinois lawmakers greenlight enhanced abortion protections

 CHICAGO (AP) — Illinois lawmakers on Tuesday approved a measure protecting Illinois’ access to abortion from out-of-state meddling, making the state the latest to pursue such protections since the U.S. Supreme Court overturned Roe v.
 Wade last June.

 The bill, ready for action by Democratic Gov. J.B.
-Pritzker, who supports it, would shield reproductive and gender-affirming health care patients and providers from legal action originating across state lines and widen access to reproductive care.
-It would also protect the Illinois licenses of health care providers licensed in multiple states who provide treatment legal in Illinois but which might cost them their license in a state where it’s not.
-And it would prevent insurers from charging more for out-of-network care when in-network providers object to treatment on moral grounds.
+Pritzker, who supports it, would shield reproductive and gender-affirming health care patients and providers from legal action originating across state lines in a post-Roe world where some states are moving swiftly to restrict such procedures.

-The Senate approved the proposal 41-16, but made changes to the initial the House sent over.
-After ironing out differences, the House endorsed it 70-39.
-Proponents scrambled to win endorsement on the last day of its lame-duck session.
-A new General Assembly is sworn in Wednesday and the legislative process begins anew.
+In the words of Rep. Kelly Cassidy, the Chicago Democrat who sponsored the plan in the House, Democrats have faced down “grave threats to the rights to privacy, reproductive care, and bodily autonomy.”

+“We are ensuring that Illinois will continue to serve the thousands of people traveling to our state every month to receive abortions and other reproductive and gender-affirming health care, which they can no longer access in their home states,” Cassidy said in a statement.

 Abortion is legal in Illinois until the fetus can survive outside of the womb, which usually occurs around six months of pregnancy.